A series on how to implement guaranteed income in the U.S.

 This series is meant to explore some of the key questions and obstacles that policymakers and advocates will face in pursuing some form of national guaranteed income.

-With guaranteed income increasingly in the policy mainstream, and governments and foundations experimenting with cash transfer as a means for blunting the impact of COVID-19, much remains unknown about how to design such policies most effectively.
+With guaranteed income increasingly in the policy mainstream, and governments and foundations experimenting with cash transfers as a means for blunting the impact of Covid-19, much remains unknown about how to design such policies most effectively.
 Drawn from several contributors and with guidance from experts across a range of related disciplines, this series aims to envision what comes next.

 The power of cash transfers is well-established.
 Ample research shows that unrestricted cash assistance can not only alleviate material hardship but also reduce domestic violence, generate investments in education, and improve physical and mental wellbeing.
 At the same time, fears of attendant declines in labor force participation or increases in spending on temptation goods have proven unfounded.
 We are heartened to see a growing consensus around the viability of such policies as a means to combat inequality and amplify the existing social safety net.